astramieri/oci-ai-foundations/docs/jupiter_notebooks.md

 - **Cross Platform Tool**: it is available for all major operating systems (Windows, Mac, or Linux)

 **Jupyter Notebook** is a powerful, interactive development environment, which we usually call IDE that allows you to create and share documents containing live code equations, visualizations, and narrative text.
 It is a very fantastic tool for prototyping data exploration and creating interactive presentations.

+## Machine Learning Process

+A typical machine learning process involves:
+1. loading data
+2. pre-processing
+3. training a model
+4. evaluating the model
+5. making predictions

+## Pythons Libraries

+**Pandas Library** is used for data manipulation and provides data structures like dataframes and series for handling data efficiently.

+**Scikit Learn** (sklearn) is a popular machine learning library that provides tool for data pre-processing, model training, and evaluation.

+    conda install -c anaconda scikit-learn